KeigoAlexTanaka/rails-intro-lecture/README.md

 #### WTF?!
 I didn't render anything in my controller action!
 How did that work?

-Another prime example of 'convention over configuration'!
+THis is another of Rails' prime examples of 'convention over configuration'!
 We have a WelcomeController with an `index` action defined in `app/controllers`.
 We have a `app/views/welcome/` directory.
 In there we have an `index.html.erb`.
 The default behavior of a controller's index function is to render the index template.

 If you don't call render in your controller action, it will call it for you automagically.
 It doesn't need you to tell it where the view template is if you put it where it expects and name it after your controller action.
-However, if you want to be more explicit, you can make our controller better by adding the render function with the argument index, indicating that's the template we want to render:
+However, if you want to be more explicit, you can make the controller better by adding the render function with the argument index, indicating that's the template we want to render:

 ```ruby
 def index